 Thawing & Serving:

-Albright’s All Natural Raw Dog Food is packaged in 1 pound, 2 pound and 5 pound packages.
+Albright’s All Natural Raw Dog Food is packaged in 2 pound and 5 pound packages.
 Keep frozen until ready to thaw for serving.
 Thaw in refrigerator.
 Use within 72 hours, or repackage and refreeze within 24 hours.

 Safe Handling Instructions:

 As with all product containing raw meat, some food product may contain bacteria that could cause illness if the product is mishandled.
 For your protection, follow these safe handling instructions.

 - Keep frozen.
 Thaw in refrigerator.
 Use thawed product within 72 hours.